-House cracking and popping sounds are caused by natural settling, temperature changes, and material expansion or contraction within the structure.
+House cracking and popping sounds are usually caused by natural settling, temperature changes, and material expansion or contraction within the structure.

 The Science Behind House Noises